Barents Sea

 The Barents Sea (/ˈbærənts/ BARR-ənts, also /ˈbɑːrənts/ BAR-ənts; Barentshavet, [ˈbɑ̀ːrəntsˌhɑːvə]; Баренцево море) is a marginal sea of the Arctic Ocean, located off the northern coasts of Norway and Russia and divided between Norwegian and Russian territorial waters.
-It was known among Russians in the Middle Ages as the Murman Sea ("Norse Sea"); the current name of the sea is after the historical Dutch navigator Willem Barentsz.
+It was known earlier among Russians as the Northern Sea, Pomorsky Sea or Murman Sea ("Norse Sea"); the current name of the sea is after the historical Dutch navigator Willem Barentsz.

-The Barents Sea is a rather shallow shelf sea, with an average depth of 230 m, and it is an important site for both fishing and hydrocarbon exploration.
-It is bordered by the Kola Peninsula to the south, the shelf edge towards the Norwegian Sea to the west, and the archipelagos of Svalbard to the northwest, Franz Josef Land to the northeast and Novaya Zemlya to the east.
+The Barents Sea is a rather shallow shelf sea with an average depth of 230 m, and it is an important site for both fishing and hydrocarbon exploration.
+It is bordered by the Kola Peninsula to the south, the shelf edge towards the Norwegian Sea to the west, the archipelagos of Svalbard to the northwest, Franz Josef Land to the northeast and Novaya Zemlya to the east.
 The islands of Novaya Zemlya, an extension of the northern end of the Ural Mountains, separate the Barents Sea from the Kara Sea.

-Although part of the Arctic Ocean, the Barents Sea has been characterised as "turning into the Atlantic" or in process of being "Atlantified" because of its status as "the Arctic warming hot spot."
-Hydrologic changes due to global warming have led to a reduction in sea ice and in stratification of the water column, which could produce major changes in weather in Eurasia.
-One prediction is that as the Barents Sea's permanent ice-free area grows additional evaporation will increase winter snowfalls in much of continental Europe.
+Although part of the Arctic Ocean, the Barents Sea has been characterised as "turning into the Atlantic" or in the process of being "Atlantified" because of its status as "the Arctic warming hot spot."
+Hydrologic changes due to global warming have led to a reduction in sea ice and in the stratification of the water column, which could produce major changes in weather in Eurasia.
+One prediction is that, as the Barents Sea's permanent ice-free area grows, evaporation will increase, leading to increased winter snowfalls in much of continental Europe.

 Geography

-The southern half of the Barents Sea, including the ports of Murmansk (Russia) and Vardø (Norway) remain ice-free year round due to the warm North Atlantic drift.
+The southern half of the Barents Sea, including the ports of Murmansk (Russia) and Vardø (Norway) remain ice-free year-round due to the warm North Atlantic drift.
 In September, the entire Barents Sea is more or less completely ice-free.
-Until 1944, Finland's territory also reached to the Barents Sea.
-The Liinakhamari harbor in the Pechengsky District was Finland's only ice-free winter harbor until it was ceded to the Soviet Union.
+From 1920 to 1944, Finland's territory also reached the Barents Sea.
+The Liinakhamari harbour in the Pechengsky District was Finland's only ice-free winter harbour until 1944 when it was ceded to the Soviet Union.

 There are three main types of water masses in the Barents Sea: Warm, salty Atlantic water (temperature >3 °C, salinity >35) from the North Atlantic drift; cold Arctic water (temperature <0 °C, salinity <35) from the north; and warm, but not very salty, coastal water (temperature >3 °C, salinity <34.7).
 Between the Atlantic and Polar waters, a front called the Polar Front is formed.
 In the western parts of the sea (close to Bear Island), this front is determined by the bottom topography and is therefore relatively sharp and stable from year to year, while in the east (towards Novaya Zemlya), it can be quite diffuse and its position can vary markedly between years.

-The lands of Novaya Zemlya attained most of their early Holocene coastal deglaciation approximately 10,000 years before present.
+The lands of Novaya Zemlya attained most of their early Holocene coastal deglaciation approximately 10,000 years before the present.